Errors & Resolutions

 Lighthouse gives the error failed to request attester duties

-Lighthouse gives the error not enough time for a discovery seach
+Lighthouse gives the error not enough time for a discovery search

 Beacon Node